Yellmahn/Simulated-Enterprise-Network/docs/design.md

 ## 🧱 Core Components

 ### 🔹 VLAN Structure
-- VLANs are used to segment departments, including HR, Finance, IT, and Management
+- VLANs are used to segment departments
 - A separate VLAN is allocated for Guest Wi-Fi access
 - A dedicated DMZ VLAN isolates publicly accessible servers (e.g., Email, DNS)